GammaRBurst/PathfinderUtilities/README.md

 On a related note, this would also let me use some templates like Lich or Vampire to create more custom monsters.
 I'm not sure yet if I want to apply them only to NPCs or to any monster, I'll have to study the problem a bit more.

 There will also be a lot of bug fixes, and the last database update to include the creatures of the last two missing books.

+Finally, I'm studying the possibility of adding a thumbnail column in the table.
+Many monsters have a nice picture and I find valuable being able to see them.
+I'm not sure though if this is completely legal, and even if it is, it will take me __a lot__ of time to rip all the images from the manuals.